ROCm/gpufort/README.md

 Note that a OpenACC runtime is only necessary for translating OpenACC code.

-An overview of the different translation processes is shown below:
+An overview of the different translation paths that we work on is shown below:

 ![Image](https://github.com/ROCmSoftwarePlatform/gpufort/blob/develop/gpufort.png?raw=true)

+**NOTE:** GPUFORT is a research project.
+We made it publicly available because we believe that it might be helpful for some.
+We want to stress that the code translation and code generation outputs produced by GPUFORT will in most cases require manual reviewing and fixing.

 ## Limitations